OpenSciViz/cloud/backup/README.md

 ## 01. One may wish to edit the log4j XML config. files to increase log-levels to DEBUG or TRACE:

-      /etc/cloudstack/agent/log4j-cloud.xml
+  ### /etc/cloudstack/agent/log4j-cloud.xml
-    and
-      /etc/cloudstack/management/log4j-cloud.xml
+  ### /etc/cloudstack/management/log4j-cloud.xml

 ## 02. Start the management service: service cloudstack-management start && tail -f /var/log/cloudstack/management/management-server.log

 ## 03. Navigate one's browser to the management (for a single host setup this is also the hypervisor) host URL -- http://host:8080/client

 ## 04. When adding a host to a cluster, the Admin GUI prompts for an account and password with the hint "Usually root".

-All
-    attempts to use a sudoer account rather than root caused problems down-stream.
+  Allattempts to use a sudoer account rather than root caused problems down-stream.
 Consequently the only successful configs have occurred when using root.
 Note that the setup script mentioned above creates a so-called "password-locked" account "cloud" with group "cloud" that is a sudoer account.
 It may be of interest to give the cloud account a password and try using it for adding a host to a cluster.
 Also note that adding a host to a cluster requires the cloudstack-agent service to be started and fully initialized and communicating with both the management service and libvirtd.
 If one has restarted the management service after editing the Global Settings (see below), with the hypervisor agent up, the agent will usually reconnect gracefully.
 If the agent is not up, the next time one attempts to use the management service Admin GUI to add a host to a cluster, the management server may attempt to start the agent (assuming it is configured to run on the same host), but that can take awhile, and it's quicker to manually start the agent once the "heartbeats" appear in the management server log.

 ## 05. Check the /var/log/cloudstack/agent/agent.log -- it it does not exist or is empty, one may start the agent manually:

     service cloudstack-agent start && tail -f /var/log/cloudstack/agent/agent.log

-## 06. Global Settings are IMPORTANT -- navigate to the left-side-bar of the Admin GUI and click "Global Settings" (directly
+## 06. Global Settings are IMPORTANT -- navigate to the left-side-bar of the Admin GUI and click "Global Settings" (directly under "Infrastructure").
-    under "Infrastructure").

   A very large (but searchable) table of configuration items is presented.
 Many of these items must be manually set after the initial management serivce startup, before starting the hypervisor agent service.
 In most cases, (re)setting a Global Settings item requires a restart (or stop-then-start) of the management-server.
 List of essential seetings.

     ### a.)
 CIDRs -- management server network, control network, guest VM
     ### b.)
 Host -- management server host IP ... things are better behaved when this is on the same subnet as the system VMs.